evertramos/learning-python-boilerplate/README.md

 ![Level: 1](https://img.shields.io/badge/level-1-blue.svg)

-This repository was created as a final project for our algorithm class.
+This repository was created as a boilerplate for python projects.

-## Premises

-- All python code was manually written, without help of any kind of AI, for study purposes.

-> As we have experience with Docker, Shell and some other stuff we added some helpful scripts to get started with.

 ## Usage

 You must run this in a Unix-like shell (such as Linux, macOS, or WSL).

 ### Install this repo